wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * Later he bought a little 'Red Book' to read for himself and to study for the next peace conference - such philosophies as 'War is the continuation of politics ... by other means'; 'the seizure of power by armed force, the settlement of the issue by war, is the central task and the highest form of **revolution**'.

+* When the Industrial **Revolution** created a multiplicity of new trades and the domestic system of production was superseded by factory production, the Statute of Artificers was repealed.

 * It was these economic and social conditions, largely created by the French, which became the force behind the 20th century national **revolution** which Australian and American forces fought in the name of fighting communism.

+* We can refer to the struggle that took place in the United States of America to set up that country's constitution when lack of representation resulted in the American **Revolution** and the subsequent setting up of that country's own form of Government.

 * If I were a dictator and wanted to destroy the fibre and the structure of a country I would not have a **revolution** - I would just double wages every month.